-Science: Wieland isolated in 1918 a pure crystalline compound from Lobelia called Lobeline (Curtis et al., 1926).
-Lobeline is a piperidine alkaloid and is thought to be partially responsible for the pharmacological properties of lobellia (Felpin et al., 2004).
-It has been found to modulate respiratory processes and relax lung tissue (Liljestrand, 1951; Felpin et al., 2004), therefore supporting Lobelias traditional role as a treatment for respiratory disorders.
-There are no human clinical studies on lobelia, unfortunately.
+Science: Wieland isolated in 1918 a pure crystalline compound from lobelia called lobeline (Curtis et al., 1926).
+Lobeline is a piperidine alkaloid and is thought to be partially responsible for the pharmacological properties of lobelia (Felpin et al., 2004).
+It has been found to stimulate respiration and to relax lung tissue (Liljestrand, 1951; Felpin et al., 2004), therefore supporting lobelias traditional role as a treatment for respiratory disorders.

 Safety: Lobelia may be safely taken by anyone, including children and the elderly, breastfeeding mothers and pregnant woman.
 However, it can also be poisonous if taken in larger doses.
-Be very cautious regarding dose while taking lobelia, especially if pregnant.
+Be especially cautious regarding dose while taking lobelia, especially if pregnant or taking sedative drugs.